MinatoNamikaze02/Optimization-Techniques-Calculators/README.md

 # Optimization-Techniques-Calculator
 ## Overview
-   This is a command line application that solved optimization math problems with specific techniques.
+   This is a command line application that solves optimization math problems with specific techniques.
 ## Why we did this?
    * We like math.
 ## How to use this